AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 - Age 36 is relatively young and might slightly improve the chances compared to older passengers.
 - Traveling in the second class might offer a better chance of survival compared to the third class.
 - Embarking from Cherbourg (C) doesn't provide significant information about survival.
+# DAY 27-30
+### Objective
+The objective of the challenge was to create a comprehensive dashboard using either Power BI or FusionCharts based on the analysis questions and findings related to the Titanic dataset.
+The challenge covered various aspects of survival analysis, including fare, sex, age, titles, family size, cabin level, and additional specific queries.
+### Explanation

+I used Powerbi to Visualize all SQl query and solution

+**Survival Based on Fare Analysis:**

+- Using new column I applied the percentile function to create fare bins for survival rate analysis.
+- I also calculated the survival rate
+- Using scatter plot I analyzed and visualized the correlation between fare amounts and survival.
+- I used a Table to visualize survival based on Fare

+**Survival Based on Sex Analysis:**

+- Built a column chart visual to highlight survival rates for males and females.
+- Clearly presented the survival rate of passengers, emphasizing gender distinctions.

+**Survival Based on Age Analysis:**

+- Used column chart visual to give a break down of survival rates for different age groups.
+- Provided insights into how age correlates with the likelihood of survival.
+- Identified and visualized notable patterns or trends in survival based on age.

+**Understanding Titles and Survival Rates:**

+Implemented visuals to display survival rates for different passenger titles.
+Highlighted trends or patterns related to titles and survival.
+Survival Based on Being a Woman or a Child:

+**Developed visuals illustrating survival rates based on the binary feature flagging passengers as women/children or adult men.
+Survival Based on Cabin Level:**

+Designed a visual representation of the number of passengers, their survival rate, and the cabin level they belong to.
+Considered the assumption that the same ticket number defines passengers traveling together.
+- I created a comprehensive DashBoard to explain my findings and Insight

+Family Size Calculation:

+Developed visuals demonstrating family size calculations based on SibSp, ParCh, and the current passenger.
+Used a mapping SQL subquery to match family size with the same ticket number and surname.
+Additional Challenges:

+Displayed the survival rate of males in the third passenger class.
+Created visuals showcasing the survival rates based on Sex, Embarked, and PClass.
+Provided a visual representation advising the chances of survival for a specific passenger profile (Sex: Male, Age: 36, Pclass: 2, Embarked: C).
+-